HelTecAutomation/HeltecDocs/en/source/general/how_to_config_raspberry_pi.md

 }
 ```

-`ctrl + O` -- Preservation，`ctrl + X ` -- Sign out。Restart Raspberry Pi.
+`ctrl + O` -- Preservation，`ctrl + X ` -- Sign out.
+Run command `wpa_cli -i wlan0 reconfigure` or restart Raspberry Pi.
 If everything is normal, Raspberry Pi will automatic connect to the corresponding WiFi after restart, and will print the IP address in the startup log.

 ![](img/how_to_config_raspberry_pi/05.png)